kito129/betfairHitoricalRawDataConversion/README.md

 | 70 | 2021-09-12 22:36:23.103000 | 1.18753 |  30891863 | MATCH_ODDS   | 2021-09-12T20:08:00.000Z | CLOSED    | Djokovic v Medvedev | Match Odds |          3 | True     | True       |                       0 | 4029887210 |

-like here as you can see betfair report for open date 2021-09-12T20:08:00.000Z, but the correct in play time is 2021-09-12 20:17:13.160000, and we can find it iterating over the marketUpdate array and stopping the search when these conditions are all true:
+like here as you can see betfair report for openDate = 2021-09-12T20:08:00.000Z, but the correct in play time is 2021-09-12 20:17:13.160000, and we can find it iterating over the marketUpdate array and stopping the search when these conditions are all true:

-* status = OPEN
+* status = 'OPEN'
-* inPlay = TRUE
+* inPlay = True
 * betDelay > 0

 something like this
 ```python
 inPlayTime = 0
 #find open time for market Update